 c.
 Stress Management

-These are live bacteria that boost the gut microbiome.
+Probiotics are live, beneficial bacteria that help restore balance in the gut microbiome.

 • Yogurt (with live cultures)